 All pupils are expected to work towards achieving a qualification in each of their 8 subjects by the end of S4.
-The level can be National 2, 3, 4 or 5.
-The final target level is based on their progress over S3 and S4.
+The Working Level level can be National 2, 3, 4 or 5.
+The final Working Level is based on their progress over S3 and S4.